gurrrrrrett3/light/docs/quick-start/start_guide.md

 # How do I get started?

-For now, I'm going to place light's `ModuleScript` in `ReplicatedStorage`.
+For now, I'm going to place light's `ModuleScript` in `ReplicatedStorage`, but you can place it anywhere.
-There are three ways to use light:
+There are three ways to use light's functions, properties, etc:

 - `#!luau local light = require(ReplicatedStorage.light).shared`
    This should be used when defining messages in a `ModuleScript`